 The minimum age for access to the Brightlands Chemelot Campus is 16 years old (access via a badge system).
 In exceptional cases, an age limit down to 10 years is permitted, subject to the discretion of the BCC Site Manager.
 These young people (10-15 years) are always supervised and therefore do not move around independently on Campus.
-Extra attention is paid to specific instructions for these young people in appropriate and intelligible language to ensure maximum self-reliance.
-In accordance with site regulations, it is possible in specific cases to arrange exemption from the minimum age limits, subject to the discretion of the BCC Site Manager.
+Extra attention is paid to specific instructions for these young people in appropriate and intelligible language self-reliance. to ensure maximum accordance with site regulations, it is possible in specific cases to arrange exemption from the minimum age limits, subject to the discretion of the BCC Site Manager.